In Libya, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Humanity & Inclusion in Libya

-The organization is providing basic medical assistance, including rehabilitation care, while also supporting local health and rehabilitation centers.
+With 87 staff members, the team is providing basic medical assistance, including rehabilitation care, while also supporting local health and rehabilitation centers.

 Our Past Work